 Featuring only one spring barrel, the movement will keep going for at least 48 hours after being fully wound.
 Not really impressive by today’s standards, but should be enough for most owners.

-Anyway, if you are not obsessed with millimeters, this is a very nice watch that is dressy, highly legible and simply pleasant to look at.
+Anyway, if you are not obsessed with millimeters, this is a nice watch that is as dressy, and highly legible, as it is simply pleasant to look at.

 Jaeger-LeCoultre Master Ultra Thin Tourbillon (Ref.
-Q1322510) automatic watch specification
+Q1322510) specification

 Price: $77,500 (MSRP)

 Movement: Automatic, JLC Caliber 982, 30.00 mm x 6.40 mm, in-house, Swiss Made

 Number of jewels: 33

 Movement frequency: 28,800 vph